For Current Fellows

 • Ask your mentor for some reading suggestions because one of your first tasks will be completing an extensive literature review.

 • Discuss by what method and how frequently you’d both like to make contact.
-Would your mentor prefer to meet in person or correspond through email and phone calls?
+Would your mentor prefer to meet in person or correspond by email, phone or Zoom?
 Set up a standing schedule if that’s how the two of you decide to structure your meetings.

 Changing Mentors